-Best Resort House Reefs in the Maldives are varied.
-The list below is as recommended by divers and snorkelers who have visited several of the Maldives island resort house reefs.
+Best Resort House Reefs in the Maldives are very varied.
+The list below is as recommended to us by divers and snorkelers who have visited several of the Maldives island resort house reefs.

-What is a house reef?
+Firstly, what is a house reef?
 The Maldives islands are an archipelago of coral islands.
-They have an unusual topography, this consists of a coral shelf surrounded by shallow lagoons.
-At a distance from the beach, the shelf drops off steeply into the deeper waters of the Indian Ocean.
+They have an unusual topography, this consists of a coral shelf surrounded by a shallow lagoon.
+At a distance from the beach, this shelf drops off steeply into the deeper waters of the Indian Ocean.

 A small circular island with superb all round beach.
 It has the only actually intact thriving house reef in the Maldives.
 It is generally considered the number one best resort house reefs because of that.
 It is full of huge table corals as well as many clown fish living in sea anemones.
 It is easily accessible as it is just a few metres away from the beach.
 Turtles are often spotted here.
 Visitors come from all over the world just to snorkel here.

 This is another island always at the top of the Best Resort House Reefs list.
 Due to its remote location on the west side of the atoll, it offers you ideal diving conditions.
 The house reef surrounds the entire island and has five entry points.
-Eriyadu is a small quiet laid back island, where people come to for the excellent snorkeling and diving.
-You will not want to get out of the water.
+Eriyadu is a small quiet laid back island, where people come and visit for the excellent snorkeling and diving.
+When here you will not want to get out of the water.
 There are over 35 dive sites close to this island, including Finger Point, Akiri Channel and Boduhiti Thila.
 Finger Point is a famous shark dive in the Maldives where up to 50 grey reef sharks have been seen on a single dive.

 This small island is more often than not included in everyone’s list of best resort house reefs.
 There is strong coral re-growth at the steep drop off as well as inside the lagoon.
 It is neither too big or too small, and makes this resort a snorkeler’s dream.